 The Palace confirmed Kate’s hat is bespoke but we’re unsure which milliner designed it at present.

 Kate’s debuted a new bag today.
 It’s the Tab Clutch by Loeffler Randall.

-The blush pink clutch bag previously sold at Net-A-Porter.com for £255 / $275.
+The blush pink clutch bag was previously available at Net-A-Porter.com for £255 / $275.
 The company described it as “handcrafted from lizard-effect leather … perfect for day or night”.